Mean field singular stochastic PDEs: Introduction

-{\it without} the need of any {\it renormalization}.
-This will lead us to the interpretation of a solution to equation \eqref{EqMainEq} as the limit in probability as $\epsilon>0$ goes to $0$ of the solution $u^\epsilon$ to the renormalized equation
+{\it without any renormalization}.
+This will lead us to the interpretation of a solution to Equation \eqref{EqMainEq} as the limit in probability as $\epsilon>0$ goes to $0$ of the solution $u^\epsilon$ to the renormalized equation

-where $f'$ stand for the derivative of $f$ with respect to its first argument.
+where $f'$ stand for the derivative of $f$ with respect to its first argument and $C^\epsilon$ is a constant diverging as $\epsilon>0$ goes to $0$.
+See Theorem \ref{SolMcKeanSingular} for a proper statement.

-{\it Organization of this work.} We treat the elementary case of systems \eqref{EqMainSystem} and equation \eqref{EqMainEq} with additive noise ($f=1$) in Section \ref{SectionAdditiveNoise}.
-Very robust results can be obtained in this simple setting, leading in particular to a simple proof of propagation of chaos for the corresponding system of interacting fields for an essentially arbitrary random noise with values in $C_TC^{\alpha-2}$.
+\textbf{\textit{Organization of this work.}} We treat the elementary case of a system \eqref{EqMainSystem} and Equation \eqref{EqMainEq} with additive noise ($f=1$) in Section \ref{SectionAdditiveNoise}.
+Some very robust results can be obtained in this simple setting, leading in particular to a simple proof of propagation of chaos for the corresponding system of interacting fields for an essentially arbitrary random noise $\xi$ of the form $(\partial_t-\Delta)Z$, for $Z\in C_TC^\alpha$.
+This setting covers the case where $\xi$ is a spacetime white noise.
 No tools from paracontrolled calculus are needed to deal with this case.

-We use the language of paracontrolled calculus to study more general equations or systems.
-We recall what we need from this domain in Section \ref{SubsectionBasics} and study equation \eqref{EqMainEq} in the simple setting of a diffusivity with form \eqref{EqModelDiffusivity} and $C^2$ kernel $k$ in Section \ref{SubsectionLongRange}.
-The notion of mean field enhancement of the noise is introduced in Section \ref{SubsectionEnhancedNoise}, with an associated notion of paracontrolled structure described in Section \ref{SubsectionParacStructure}.
-The well-posed character of equation \eqref{EqMainEq} is the object of Section \ref{SubsectionSolvingEquation}.
-The quantitative regularity result that we obtain for the solution $u$ of equation \eqref{EqMainEq} as a function fo the enhanced noise entails in Section \ref{SectionChaos} a propagation of chaos result for system \eqref{EqMainSystem}.
+We use the language of paracontrolled calculus to study some more general equations or systems.
+We recall what we need from this domain in Section \ref{SectionBasics} and study Equation \eqref{EqMainEq} in the simple setting of a diffusivity of the form \eqref{EqModelDiffusivity} with a $C^2$ kernel $k$ in Section \ref{SectionRegularInteraction}. { The classical tools of paracontrolled calculus are sufficient to make sense of \eqref{EqMainEq} and prove a local in time well-posedness result.}

+The setting of Section \ref{SectionBasics} is not sufficient to deal with \eqref{EqMainEq} { when the interaction kernel is the Dirac $\delta_x(y)$ kernel.
+The interacting fields have in that case a purely pointwise interaction.} We introduce a notion of mean field enhancement of the noise in Section \ref{SubsectionEnhancedNoise}, and describe an associated notion of paracontrolled structure in Section \ref{SubsectionParacStructure}.
+This structure specific to the mean fiel setting allows to give a fine description of some function of the form $f(u,\mcL(u))$.
+The well-posed character of \eqref{EqMainEq} in an ad hoc space of paracontrolled functions is the object of Section \ref{SubsectionSolvingEquation}.
+The quantitative regularity result that we obtain for the solution $u$ of \eqref{EqMainEq} as a function of the enhanced noise entails in Section \ref{SectionChaos} a propagation of chaos result for the system \eqref{EqMainSystem}.